Top 10 benefits of blockchain for business 7 must-have blockchain developer skills

 Advantages.
 A consortium blockchain tends to be more secure, scalable and efficient than a public blockchain network.
 Like private and hybrid blockchain, it also offers access controls.

 Disadvantages.
 Consortium blockchain is less transparent than public blockchain.
-It can still be compromised if a member node is breached, the blockchain's own regulations can impair the network's functionality.
+It can still be compromised if a member node is breached, and the blockchain's own regulations can impair the network's functionality.

 Ultimately, blockchain technology is becoming more popular and rapidly gaining enterprise support.
 Every one of these types of blockchain has potential applications that can improve trust and transparency and create a better record of transactions.